TRENT-OS/lib_macros/README.md

 # Macros Library

-This repository contains commonly used macros.
+The library provides commonly used macros.